-Orvell, A., Vickers, B., Drake, B., Ayduk, O., Moser, J., Jonides, J., & Kross, E. (under review).
+Orvell, A., Vickers, B., Drake, B., Ayduk, O., Moser, J., Jonides, J., & Kross, E. (revise and resubmit).
 Promoting emotion regulation under high intensity conditions: The role of Distanced self-talk

-*Orvell, A., *Bruehlman-Senecal, E., Vickers, B., Kross, E., & Ayduk, O. (in prep).
+*Orvell, A., *Bruehlman-Senecal, E., Vickers, B., Kross, E., & Ayduk, O. (under review).
 From laboratory to daily life: Self-distancing training buffers against daily rumination and depression over time.

 Orvell, A., Krpan, K., Martindale, J., Jonides, J., Gelman, S.A., Kross, E. (in prep).
 Depressed individuals’ use of generic “you” to make meaning.